tc39/ecma426/proposals/scopes.md

 ### Encoding

-We introduce two new fields "scopes" and "expressions" to the source map JSON:

-  * "scopes" is a string.
+We introduce a new field "scopes" to the source map JSON: "scopes" is a string.
 It contains a list of comma-separated items.
 Each item is prefixed with a unique "tag".
 The items themselves build a tree structure that describe "original scope" and "generated range" trees.
-  * "expressions" is an array of strings.
-It is similar to "names" and serves as a string table for JavaScript expressions. `null` is a valid value in this string array and is used to signify that variables are unavailable.

 The format of "scopes" is presented in an EBNF-like grammar, with:

   * Three terminals: Signed, unsigned VLQ and comma '`,`'.
 VLQ terminals are labelled and we denote them with UPPERCASE.
     We prefix the terminal with `u` or `s` to signify an unsigned or signed VLQ respectively.
 E.g. the terminal `uLINE` signifies an unsigned VLQ labelled `LINE`.

   * Non-terminals are denoted with `snake_case`.

   * `symbol?` means zero or one `symbol`.